Detroit Diesel

 Detroit Diesel Corporation (DDC) is an American diesel engine manufacturer headquartered in Detroit, Michigan.
 It is a subsidiary of Daimler Truck North America, which is itself a wholly owned subsidiary of the multinational Daimler Truck AG.
 The company manufactures heavy-duty engines and chassis components for the on-highway and vocational commercial truck markets.
 Detroit Diesel has built more than 5 million engines since 1938, more than 1 million of which are still in operation worldwide.
 Detroit Diesel's product line includes engines, axles, transmissions, and a Virtual Technician service.

 Detroit engines, transmissions, and axles are used in several models of truck manufactured by Daimler Truck North America.

 Divisions

 Detroit Diesel consists of manufacturing operations of axles, transmissions and diesel engines for on-highway only, which is owned by Daimler Truck AG.
 The former off-highway division was sold to MTU Friedrichshafen in 2006 and subsequently purchased by Rolls-Royce in 2014.

 Detroit Diesel Corporation timeline

+The ancestor of Detroit Diesel was the Winton Engine Company, founded by Alexander Winton in 1912; Winton Engine began producing diesel engines in fall 1913.
+After Charles F. Kettering purchased two Winton diesels for his yacht, General Motors acquired the company in 1930 along with Electro Motive Company, Winton's primary client.
+Research initiated by Kettering led to the development and release of the EMD 567 locomotive engine in the late 1930s; a smaller engine using a similar two-stroke design was developed by engineers at GM Research, which led to the first 6-71, manufactured in 1938.